 This pineapple dump cake is an easy recipe for those days when you don’t have much time but you want a sweet treat.
 It’s also the perfect dessert after any meal!
+You’ll love the fact that this classic dessert is made with just a few simple ingredients.

 You only need a few ingredients to make this delicious dessert that will quickly become a family favorite.
+It’s also good for when someone drops by unexpectedly since the ingredients are pantry stable.
+So all you have to do is keep them on hand for those times.

 A variation of this delicious treat is a cherry pineapple dump cake.
 I’ll show how to make this later.